No Rent Manifesto: Land League emergence

 The short comings of the Home Rule Party brought a young ascendancy landlord, and MP for Meath, Charles Stewart Parnell into the foreground, who was all too aware of its shortcomings.
 In contrast to Butt, he was of a more militant nature.
-In the House of Commons he was considered a radical 'obstructionalist'.
+In the House of Commons he was considered a radical obstructionalist.

 Following discussions with the Fenians John Devoy and Michael Davitt in June 1879, he launched the New Departure to fuse land agitation with the Home Rule movement.
-This was followed in October 1879 by the foundation of the Irish Nationalist Land League at a meeting in County Mayo where Parnell was elected president of the League.
+This was followed in October 1879 by the foundation of the Irish National Land League at a meeting in County Mayo where Parnell was elected president of the League.
 Andrew Kettle, Michael Davitt, and Thomas Brennan were appointed as honorary secretaries.
 The Land League united the different strands of land agitation and tenant rights movements under a single organisation.
 The government had introduced the first ineffective Land Act in 1870, followed by the equally lacking Acts of 1880 and 1881.
 Parnell, although close to advanced nationalists and land reform, carefully retained his constitutional credentials in London.